25 Startling Social Media Addiction Statistics (2024)

 Social media’s addictiveness isn’t a bug, it’s a feature.
 Constant alerts and notifications keep users’ attention all throughout the day.
 For children, this leads to frequent distractions during school hours, where more than 50% of their screen time takes place.

-62% of teens use social media every day (Common Sense Media)
+Around 3 in 5 teenagers use social media daily (Common Sense Media)

 Teenagers spend an average of 1 hour and 27 minutes per day on social media (Common Sense Media)